courecta/ntnu-notes/dm.md

         <li>S is the set of all elements x such that x has property P</li>
         <li>e.g. S = {x &isin; N | 0 < x < 5}</li>
 </ul>
-Sets serve as the primitive concept of most fields in mathematics An example is Gottlob Frege in the 1900s, used set theory to define the natural numbers One of the famous set problems/paradoxes is as such, Let S = {X | X is a set and X &notin; X}
+Sets serve as the primitive concept of most fields in mathematics<br>
+An example is Gottlob Frege in the 1900s, used set theory to define the natural numbers<br>
+One of the famous set problems/paradoxes is as such, Let S = {X | X is a set and X &notin; X}<br>
-    In other words, is S &isin; S or is S &notin; S?
+    In other words, is S &isin; S or is S &notin; S?<br>

 This is known as <i>Russell's Paradox</i>
 </details>